DOI-ONRR/doi-extractives-data/_case-studies/default.md

   <a name="intro" class="case_studies_content-heading js-cs_section">Six commodities</a>
 </h3> -->

+<h1 class="case_studies_intro-heading">How do extractive industries impact communities like mine?</h1>

+<p class="case_studies_intro-para">In some communities, extractive industries play a much larger role than in others.
+These narratives provide  snapshots into twelve communities that, over the last decade, have led in production of one of six resources: iron, copper, gold, coal, oil, and natural gas.</p>

 <h3><a name="intro" class="case_studies_content-heading js-cs_section">Overview</a></h3>

 While extractive industries made up 2.6% of the U.S. GDP in 2013, they play a much larger role in some local communities.
 For example, extractive industries make up more than a third of Wyoming’s GDP.[^1] At the county level, certain communities and local economies may be even more dependent on extractive industries.